Tuesday, 20 October 2015, at 8:00 p.m. EDT, Melanie D. Holtz, CG, will present “Applying the Standards to International Research.”

 Attendance is limited for this free webinar.
 Once registered, please sign in early to avoid disappointment.

 Please visit SpringBoard‘s webinar page to learn about BCG’s previous webinars.
+UPDATE: See the BCG Library at Legacy Family Tree Webinars for access to all BCG webinars.

 CG, Certified Genealogist, CGL, and Certified Genealogical Lecturer, are service marks of the Board for Certification of Genealogists, used under license by Board-certified genealogists after periodic competency evaluation, and the board name is registered in the US Patent & Trademark Office.